Playing Music in a Commercial Setting: Licensing, & Legality

 Before you start buying licenses for music, it is important to understand your options in this area.
 The law makes certain exceptions for using some kinds of music, but many people find it beneficial to go through a company (either a PRO or a music service) to get licenses.

-• Blanket license: Many PROs offer this to businesses, particularly brick-and-mortar stores who want the ability to play many songs in the PRO’s catalog in rotation.
+A blanket license grants someone access to an organization’s entire catalog.
+Many PROs offer this to businesses, particularly brick-and-mortar stores who want the ability to play many songs in the PRO’s catalog in rotation.

 friends together at table

 PROs are organizations that professional lyricists, composers, and publishers join in order to help their music be distributed more widely while also protecting their intellectual property.
-In fact, over 85 percent of the fees collected from licensing music by the two largest American PROs are paid to the artists as royalties.
+In fact, over 85% of the fees collected from licensing music by the two largest American PROs are paid to the artists as royalties.

 The PRO system is the best way for musicians and composers, whose work has been published, to receive regular payment for their intellectual property, as it becomes more widely distributed.